VintageLOTUSbicycles.com

 1984 Legend Compe

-The Legend Compe was only made for two years, in 1983 and 1984.
-It complimented the already popular Lotus sport bike, the Legend.
+The Lotus Legend Compe was made for only two years, in 1983 and 1984 and complimented the already popular Lotus sport bike, the Lotus Legend and was designed to be an entry-level professional racing machine.

 The Legend Compe frame and fork was constructed from Columbus SL or SP Tubing.
 50-58 cm frames used SL tubing and the larger 60-64 cm frames used the slightly heavier SP tubing for added strength.